-Thank you to everyone who has participated in this conversation so far.
+Thank you to everyone participated in this conversation.
 Your input and insight are appreciated.
-We have learned a lot about the opportunities and challenges relating to coexisting with wildlife in the Beaver Hills Biosphere and are looking forward to incorporating your feedback into a Human Wildlife Coexistence Strategy.
+We have learned a lot about the opportunities and challenges relating to coexisting with wildlife in the Beaver Hills Biosphere over the past year and have incorporated your feedback into a draft Human Wildlife Coexistence Strategy.

 What we’ve been doing

-Over the past few months, we have been working to better understand community values, issues and priorities from people who live, work and recreate in the Beaver Hills as they relate to wildlife.
-In June we wrapped up the first phase of community engagement for this initiative.
-We heard from participants through collaborative online workshops, surveys, emails, one-on-one conversations and social media.
-During these conversations, we asked people how they experience wildlife in the area and how the Biosphere can improve these interactions.
+Over the past year, we have been working to better understand community values, issues and priorities from people who live, work and recreate in the Beaver Hills as they relate to wildlife.

 Who we've talked to

-To date, we have worked with key stakeholders, Indigenous rights holders, special interest groups, landowners, recreational users, researchers and other community members to understand how we can ensure people and wildlife have the space they need to thrive in this unique landscape.
+Since early 2021, we have been working with key stakeholders, Indigenous rights-holders, special interest groups, landowners, recreational users, agricultural producers, researchers and other community members to understand how we can ensure people and wildlife all have the space they need to thrive in this unique landscape.

 What we heard

-We're now consolidating and reviewing information collected during the first phase of engagement.
-In the fall, we will continue working with community members to determine how best to promote human-wildlife coexistence in the area.
-From all of this, we will draft a Human-Wildlife Coexistence Strategy for the Beaver Hills that respects the needs of people and wildlife.
-This strategy will be incorporated into the Biosphere's broader conservation plan.
+We're currently finalizing a draft Human-Wildlife Coexistence Strategy for the Beaver Hills that respects the needs of people and wildlife.
+This strategy will then be incorporated into the Biosphere's broader conservation plan.

-We'll update this project page as new information becomes available.
-You can also sign up for the Beaver Hills Bulletin and follow us on Facebook, Instagram and Twitter for more project news and updates.
+Keep checking this page for more/updated information about the project.
+We also encourage you to subscribe to our e-newsletter and follow us on Facebook, Instagram and Twitter for more project news and updates.

-Dialogue Partners Inc. is helping us on this project.
-If you have any questions about this initiative, or would like to get involved, please contact Lindsay at email@example.com or (780) 306-7576 ext.
-105.
+If you have any questions about this initiative, or would like to learn more about the draft Human-Wildlife Coexistence Strategy, please email firstname.lastname@example.org.

 Beaver Hills Biosphere Reserve Association